BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

 .. hint::

-   Brayns, by default, does not understand about science-specific models.
-The specific functionality is loaded using plugins. ``CircuitExplorer`` plugin is the main plugin for neuroscientific visualization that you will want to load.
+   Brayns, by default, does not understand science-specific models.
+The specific functionality is loaded using plugins.
+   The ``CircuitExplorer`` plugin is the main plugin for neuroscientific visualization that you will want to load.
    For further information on plugins, check :ref:`plugins-label`.

 Now we know the host (node ID) and port (5000 in this case) where our Brayns backend is running.
-We will need both to connect through the Python client.
+We will need both to connect to it through the Python client.